Rmot1202/THERMOCOUPLE_DASHBOARD/docs/MCC_HARDWARE_GUIDE.md

 DEVICE_IP = "192.168.1.100"
 ```

-Leave it as `None` to auto-discover or use simulated data when hardware is unavailable.
+Leave it as `None` to auto-discover the device, or rely on simulated data when hardware is unavailable.

 ## Test Hardware